 That success piqued my curiosity and my subsequent research revealed that acupuncture can successfully treat so many health concerns: seasonal allergies, pain, sugar cravings, fatigue, memory problems… even the sinus infection I seemed to get every winter.
 I was surprised to learn that Traditional Chinese Medicine (TCM) is taught at the prestigious medical schools of Harvard and Stanford, and I uncovered a huge body of data validating the health benefits of TCM.

 Acupuncture stopped seeming “woo-woo”, and became an intriguing opportunity I didn’t want to pass by me.
 I started seeing my acupuncturist whenever I could afford to, for all my health concerns.
 I came to understand that it was acupuncture treatments that helped me to feel my best both physically and emotionally.
 It became and remains my self-care safe-space.

-Acupuncture has helped me put two auto-immune conditions (Celiac and Hashimoto’s thyroiditis) into remission, and a number of related problems like leaky gut, multiple food sensitivities, joint pain, fatigue, weight gain, hair loss, ovarian cysts, and headaches.
-Holistic healthcare has enabled me to achieve a level of vitality and strength I didn’t previously know was possible.
+Acupuncture has helped me put three autoimmune conditions (Celiac, Hashimoto’s thyroiditis, and early-stage Lupus) into remission, and a number of related problems like leaky gut, multiple food sensitivities, joint pain, fatigue, weight gain, hair loss, ovarian cysts, and headaches.
+Functional medicine has enabled me to achieve a level of vitality and strength I didn’t previously know was possible.